luizparente/logistic-regression/README.md

 ## Initialization

-Model initialization defines the following parameters:
+Model parameters are initialized as follows:

 - **Weights (`θ`):** The weights (coefficients) of the model, here initialized as zeros.
 These weights are of size $m$ (one for each feature).